 14. How do you design with FRI series in the design software?

 The FRI series product is listed within the CSD software.
 You simply select the PKI designated joist with the FRI extension when designing the main floor/basement joist spans.
 By choosing the FRI extension this automatically applies the moment reduction factor.

 15. Does your system have intellectual property protection, patent, and industrial design?

 Yes.
 Due to innovative non-continuous protection offered by the WEBshield system, PinkWood has both Canadian and International Patent filings.
 PinkWood also has secured industrial design protection on the system.

-16. Why did you choose Intertek to certify your FRI joists series?
+16. Why did you choose Intertek as your Quality Assurance agency?

 From Intertek’s website, “For more than 130 years, companies around the world have depended on Intertek to help ensure the quality and safety of their products, processes and systems.”
 They are the most trusted and most used certification company in the world when it comes to fire.